 Credit: Jeremy Lips / Tom's Guide

 The e-reader market is mostly dominated by Amazon's Kindles, with upstart alternatives from Barnes & Noble and Kobo rarely providing enough difference to make a big dent.
 Kobo's Aura One ($229.99) looks to turn heads with its larger-than-average 7.8-inch display and IPX8-rated water resistance, which could make it a big deal at the beach.
-And while its laggy keyboard and high price may not look great versus the competition, its excellent light sensors and ability to take a splash make it worth considering.
+And while its laggy keyboard and high price may not look great versus the competition (check out our Best Kindles page to see our favorites), its excellent light sensors and ability to take a splash make it worth considering.

 Bigger is better, at least for some.
 As I took the Kobo Aura One on a tour of our office, I saw eyes light up at its larger-than-Kindle size.
 Its 7.8-inch display is notably larger than the 6-inch Amazon Kindle Voyage, which is the same size as all of Amazon's e-readers.

 Credit: Jeremy Lips / Tom's GuideNot only is the Aura One bigger than its competitors, its bezels are also thinner than those found on previous Kobo e-readers as well as on the Voyage.
 While I was worried that its bezels were too thin for my thumbs, I didn't encounter any accidental swipes during testing.
 Also, the bezel is now flush with the screen — a change from previous Kobo devices, which had pronounced, thick bezels.